-After countless hilarious stories and some epic shits-and-giggles, this phrase came up, “we need to write a blog on if you feel like you’re getting enlightened, don’t throw away your handcuffs and Agent Provocateur lingerie” – so I decided to write this the moment I got on the plane, just because it was a fun inspired moment.
+After countless hilarious stories and some epic shits-and-giggles, this phrase came up, “we need to write a blog on if you feel like you’re getting enlightened, don’t throw away your handcuffs and Ann Summers lingerie” – so I decided to write this the moment I got on the plane, just because it was a fun inspired moment.

 Anyway, what’s all this about?

 Basically, there comes a time in many of our lives, where we feel like we need a “change”.
 Maybe we’ve read a bunch of spiritual books and gone to loads of meditation workshops.
 This may cause us to feel like we need to throw away parts of the “old” us.